Bhargav4037/Cache_cpp/README.md

 ## Getting Started
 * Preformed Operations using given inputs.
-* Also other inputs are cache_block_size,cache_size,ways.You can see them in code.
+* Also other inputs are cache_block_size,ways,cache_size.You can see them in code.

 ## Table of values for given inputs